apernet/mpis/readme.md

 There are three types of actions: `encap`, `swap`, and `decap`.
 And possible `flags` are:

 - `bypass-linux`: Bypass Linux network stack: perform routing table lookup directly in XDP and do IP forwarding directly in XDP.
 Note that with this enabled, Linux will not be able to see the packet at all, including tools like `tcpdump`.
+- `override-frag`: Use bit 32 to 64 in the IP header (frag-related bits) to store the destination instead of the source address field.
+This will allows MPIS to function in networks with reverse path filtering but will nuke the IP-layer fragmentation ability.

 #### encap

+`encap` action "encapsulates" the traffic either by:

+- overriding the ID field, swapping src/dst, and changing dst to the given `receiver`. (default mode)
+- overriding the entire bit 32 to 64 of the IP header with the actual destination, then setting the dst IP to the given `receiver`. (`override-frag` mode)

-`encap` action "encapsulates" the traffic by overriding the ID field, swapping src/dst, and changing dst to the given `receiver`. `cutoff-ttl` allows you to define a TTL value, where if the TTL of the packet is lower than the given value, MPIS will not change the ID field and source IP.
+`cutoff-ttl` allows you to define a TTL value, where if the TTL of the packet is lower than the given value, MPIS will not change the ID field and source IP.
 This means that if users were to do a traceroute, until the given TTL, users were actually tracing to the tunnel receiver.
 Hops on the path to the tunnel receiver will reply with the TTL expired message.
 Since that is the same path tunneled packet will actually travel, it can be useful for troubleshooting.

 #### swap